Sing jazz: advanced

 - show improved aural and theoretical understanding of music

-- know your range and work out suitable keys for your songs.
+- know your range and determine suitable keys for your songs.

 What level is the course and do I need any particular skills?